“When you see crazy coming, cross the street!”

-When I first threw my hat into the dating arena, I have to say that I’ve had my fair share of craziness walking down the proverbial street, and luckily I high-tailed it in the opposite direction.
-Initially when I was single, I met people (aka The Italian for example), face to face.
+Since throwing my hat into the dating arena, I have to say that I’ve had my fair share of craziness walking down the proverbial street, and luckily I’ve high-tailed it in the opposite direction.
+Initially when I was first single, I met people (aka The Italian for example), face to face , which is great.
 You see them, they see you – there is an attraction and maybe chemistry.
+It’s a little more organic.
+Isn’t that the way it should be?

 Firstly I needed to pick an on-line dating site.
-There are a lot of choices out there – around 250 internet dating sites in Australia exist.
+I was pretty lazy and just went with the one most advertised.
+Bigger is better, right?
+There are a lot of choices out there – Australia apparently has around 250 internet dating sites.
 I read some of their “success stories” and it all seemed like a good idea at the time.
-(This was prior to Tinder).

 So in the end, I just wanted to be as honest as I could.
 I added that I was looking for the right person and players need not apply.
 I mentioned in my profile that I had children up-front, and a dog.
 (I stopped short of saying I liked piña coladas and getting caught in the rain…).